background

 2

-Leading with the transparent glass elements, OriginOS 6 will also get a revamped home screen with new UI textures and elements, alongside smoother animations.
+Leading with the transparent glass elements, OriginOS 6 gets a revamped home screen with new UI textures and elements, alongside smoother animations.
 Vivo says these new changes will bring a bit of transparent design to OriginOS 6, making the UI look more pleasant, uniform and seamless.

 Image Credit: Vivo